riconaranjo/COMP-2402/README.md

 We can use Breadth-first or Depth-first search order to visit every node.

+**Preorder:** Root, then left always, and then right

+- Useful for getting size of all subtrees

+**Inorder:** Left to right

+- Used to delete the tree

+**Postorder:** Bottom to top, with left priority

+- Used to copy the tree

 #### Breadth-first Search

 Go through all adjacent nodes first the.